 7. Edit as needed.
 Some types of flowers last longer than others.
 To keep your arrangements looking good, just remove any spent flowers or wilted foliage.
 As the size of the arrangement shrinks, you can transfer it into a smaller vase.

-If you like flower arrangtements that smell as good as they look, check out this slide show of 11 fragrant, easy-to-grow flowers: Fragrant Flowers for Homegrown Bouquets.
+If you like flower arrangtements that smell as good as they look, check out this article, which features 11 fragrant, easy-to-grow flowers: Fragrant Flowers for Homegrown Bouquets.